pgniewko/solubility/README.md

 Cheng, T., Li, Q., Wang, Y., and Bryant, S.H.
 *Journal of Chemical Information and Modeling, 2011, 51, 229-236*
 [[paper]](https://pubs.acs.org/doi/10.1021/ci100364a)
 **Note: The measurements come from BioAssay AID:1996, and are done at pH=7.4.
-Not very useful for logS0 estimations.**
+Not very useful for a prediction of logS0.**

 17. **Aqueous Solubility Prediction Based on Weighted Atom Type Counts and Solvent Accessible Surface Areas**
 Junmei Wang, Tingjun Hou, and Xiaojie Xu
 *J. Chem.
 Inf.
 Model.
 2009, 49, 571–581*
 [[paper]](https://pubs.acs.org/doi/abs/10.1021/ci800406y)
 **Note: (i) Data in SLN format.
-CIRpy needed to translate to smiles. (ii) Set-003 is suspicious - exclude from the train data.**
+CIRpy needed to convert to smiles. (ii) Set-003 looks suspicious, so I excluded it from the train data.**